Learn about getting a comprehensive orofacial pain evaluation and become an educated patient.

 “Neuropathic” pain requires there to be the presence of a lesion or disease within the neural system.
 A neuropathy is a disturbance in function or pathological change in a nerve or nerves.
 Many facial pains mimic a neuropathy, so it is important that there is a systematic approach to determining an accurate diagnosis.

-The diagnostic classification of classical trigeminal neuralgia from the 3rd edition of The International Classification of Headache Disorders, devised by the International Headache Society, provides one internationally recognized set of TN diagnostic criteria:
+The diagnostic classification of TN from the 3rd edition of The International Classification of Headache Disorders, devised by the International Headache Society, is based on reliable clinical data, imaging, and neurophysiologic studies.
+It reflects current knowledge and has improved the possibility for clinicians to choose adequate management options.
+The ICDH-3 classifications provides one internationally recognized set of TN diagnostic criteria:

 Description: Classical trigeminal neuralgia without persistent background facial pain.